Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

  *
  * @param digitalTwinId The Id of the digital twin.
  * @param digitalTwinUpdateOperations The application/json-patch+json operations to be performed on the specified digital twin
- * @param modelClass The model class to convert the response to.
+ * @param classType The model class to convert the response to.
  * @return The updated application/json digital twin.
  */
 @ServiceMethod(returns = ReturnType.SINGLE)
-public <T> Mono<T> updateDigitalTwin(String digitalTwinId, String digitalTwinUpdateOperations, Class<T> modelClass)
+public <T> Mono<T> updateDigitalTwin(String digitalTwinId, String digitalTwinUpdateOperations, Class<T> classType)

 /**
  * Updates a digital twin.
  *
  * @param digitalTwinId The Id of the digital twin.
  * @param digitalTwinUpdateOperations The application/json-patch+json operations to be performed on the specified digital twin
- * @param modelClass The model class to convert the response to.
+ * @param classType The model class to convert the response to.
  * @return A Http response containing updated application/json digital twin.
  */
 @ServiceMethod(returns = ReturnType.SINGLE)
-public Mono<Response<String> updateDigitalTwinWithResponse(String digitalTwinId, String digitalTwinUpdateOperations, Class<T> modelClass)
+public Mono<Response<String> updateDigitalTwinWithResponse(String digitalTwinId, String digitalTwinUpdateOperations, Class<T> classType)

  /**
  * Updates a digital twin.